jamesmillerio/goboom/README.md

 # goboom
-A port of Zach Holman's boom to Go.
+A port of Zach Holman's boom text snippet app to Go.